 Who should apply?

 We are seeking students who have leadership potential and outstanding academic credentials.
 The ideal Penn MPH student will have a well-defined concept of public health.
-Priority will be given to mid-career professionals and potential joint degree candidates from other Penn professional programs.

 How long will it take to complete the MPH program?